 Fortunately, nobody says that Turks can only make Turkish food, Georgians can only make Georgian food.
 Those who like to try different flavors can also enjoy these delicious flavors in their homes.

 Nigvziani badrijani means eggplant with walnuts.
 It is obtained by wrapping the fried eggplant slices together with a walnut paste.
 It is usually served with chopped greens and pomegranate seeds.
 Although it is a kind of appetizer or starter dish, it can be consumed as a main dish as it is a very satisfying meal.

 The spices used in the walnut mortar of Nigvziani badrijan may differ.
 Coriander is definitely used, the others are a little more variable.
 Some recipes calls for saffron instead of turmeric, for example, but I am not sure if they really use saffron or it is mixed with turmeric because of the colour.
 In any case, I preferred turmeric since it seems like a bit of waste to use an expensive spice like saffron in a mixture with garlic, where it is impossible to taste it.
 I also added olive oil and black pepper, even though I did not see it in any recipes, because experts recommend consuming turmeric together with olive oil and black pepper for maximum benefit.
 The cumin which I love with black pepper is also my comment.
-Fenugreek is a spice that I don’t use.
-Since I was not able to find it here, I had to skip it, but if you can, you can add 1/4 teaspoon of fenugreek powder.
+Blue fenugreek is a spice that I don't use.
+Since I was not able to find it here, I had to skip it, but if you can, you can add 1/4 teaspoon of blue fenugreek powder.

 Nigvziani badrijani is served cold.
 Therefore, you can prepare it in advance and keep it in the refrigerator.
 However, as the internal mortar waits, it changes color and begins to dry slightly.
 So be careful not to keep this time longer than 2-3 hours.